Common Mortgage Servicing Fees and Ways to Avoid Them

 Disclosures:

-- reAlpha is a homebuying platform offering buyers up to 75% commission rebate when bundling services. reAlpha Mortgage is a licensed mortgage company (NMLS #1743790).
+- reAlpha is a homebuying platform that offers buyers substantial commission rebates when bundling services. reAlpha Mortgage is a licensed mortgage company (NMLS #1743790).
 All mortgage servicing is handled in compliance with state and federal regulations.

 - This article is for educational purposes only and does not constitute financial advice.
 Always consult with a licensed mortgage professional.
 All rates, APRs, and fees are subject to change.